List of metropolitan areas of Kentucky

-The metropolitan areas of the State of Kentucky include the urban statistical areas that are defined by the United States Office of Management and Budget and regions of urban population in which are defined by other organizations.
+The metropolitan areas of the Commonwealth of Kentucky include the urban statistical areas that are defined by the United States Office of Management and Budget and regions of urban population in which are defined by other organizations.

 Metropolitan statistical areas

 The following tables list population figures for the metropolitan statistical areas of Kentucky, in rank of population.

 The following table describes these areas with the following information: